-On August 22, 2012, Treasury Metals reported the results of 20 drill holes of diamond drilling from the 2012 exploration program at the Goliath Gold Project.
-The most significant results in this recent phase of drilling correspond to a new mineralised shoot that early interpretation suggests could be an extension of the C Zone deposit.
-These results include 7.35m @ 1.39 g/t Au in drill hole TL12-267, and 7.00m @ 3.44 g/t Au in drill hole TL12-268.
+On August 22, 2012, Treasury Metals reported 20 diamond drill hole results from the 2012 exploration program at Goliath.
+The most significant results correspond to a new mineralised shoot that early interpretation suggests could be an extension of the C Zone deposit.
+These results include 7.35m at 1.39 g/t Au in drill hole TL12-267, and 7m at 3.44 g/t Au in TL12-268.
 This new easterly trending mineralised shoot is tentatively interpreted with a 45-55 degree rake.
 The company determined it to be significant because of its close proximity to the proposed open pit outlined in the Company's recent Preliminary Economic Assessment as it adds the potential for new open pit mineable gold ounces.
 In the Fold Zone, an area approximately 2.5 km to the east and along strike of the current mineral resource boundary, results from 7 drill holes have extended the pattern of mineralization reported previously.
 Geological lithologies identified in this area are a mixed sequence of pelitic metasediments, amphibolite, and mafic meta-volcanics.
 Significant sections of near massive pyrrhotite mineralization are frequently encountered in drilling as well as narrow high-grade auriferous horizons or shear zones.
 These auriferous shear zones are frequently accompanied by sphalerite, galena, and copper sulfides.
-The best Fold Zone intercept in this drilling phase corresponds to 1.5m @ 17.52 g/t Au in TL12-247 that includes a halo of lower grade mineralization over a total intercept width of 6m located within a highly fractured zone with fractures infilled with pyrite, sphalerite and chalcopyrite.
+The best Fold Zone intercept in this drilling phase corresponds to 1.5 m at 17.52 g/t Au in TL12-247 that includes a halo of lower grade mineralization over a total intercept width of 6m located within a highly fractured zone with fractures infilled with pyrite, sphalerite and chalcopyrite.